YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BADZPEEKRANGE, Access exception raised in memory range given to $ZPEEK()

-Run Time Error: Some combination of base address, offset, length and/or alignment caused GT.M to raise a memory access exception when fetching the requested value.
+Run Time Error: Some combination of base address, offset, length and/or alignment caused YottaDB to raise a memory access exception when fetching the requested value.

 Action: Review the invocation and correct the defective parameter.